Microsoft (MSFT) 1st Quarter Earnings: What to Expect

-Software stocks have powered the stock market since March lows, despite the destruction caused by the pandemic.
-The shift to remote work has forced corporations to increase their corporate spending not only on cloud computing, but also accelerate the pace of both digital transformation and the need for big data analytics.
+Despite Monday’s dip, tech stocks, particularly software, have powered the stock market since March lows.
+The shift to remote work has forced corporations to increase spending not only on cloud computing, but also on ways to accelerate their digital transformation to stay competitive.

 Microsoft’s cloud success, namely its Commercial Cloud business, which in recent years has helped drive revenue and earnings growth, is expected to be on display again this quarter.
-On Wednesday investors will want to see some evidence that not only can Azure continue to outgrow Amazon’s (AMZN) AWS, but also that the rise of Microsoft’s Teams collaboration suite (a Zoom (ZM) competitor) can continue to propel the company’s shift towards enabling remote work.
+On Tuesday investors will want to see some evidence that Azure can continue to outgrow Amazon’s (AMZN) AWS, and also that the rise of Microsoft’s Teams collaboration suite (a Zoom (ZM) competitor) can continue to propel the company’s shift towards enabling remote work.

 Last quarter Azure revenue was up 50% year over year — a slight deceleration from the 61% growth in Q3.
 Wall Street remains broadly positive about the company’s prospects to achieve double-digit revenue growth in fiscal 2021, driven by Azure's momentum.
 But for the stock to keep powering higher, Microsoft not only will need to extend its strong execution track record, it must also provide strong guidance for the next quarter and fiscal year.